gregfoletta/articles.foletta.org/content/post/2022-05-30-git-under-the-hood/index.markdown

 ```
-ctime, mtime: 00000002 1653955221
+ctime, mtime: 00000002 1653981320
 object, filepath: db12d29ef25db0f954787c6d620f1f6e9ce3c778 file_x
 ```

 The `lstat(2)` values have changed, and so has the object that *file_x* points to.
 If a `git commit` is issued, the tree underlying the commit is based upon the current state of this index.
-When a different branch is checked out, the index is rebuilt so that the files point to the correct *blobs*.
+When a different branch is checked out, the index is rebuilt so that the files in index point to the correct *blobs* for that particular commit.

 # Conclusion